MARCspec/MARCspec/marc-spec.md

 characterPositionOrRange = *DIGIT ["-" *DIGIT]
 ```

-Subfield tags consits of one to n characters.
+Subfield tags consits of one to n lowercase alphabetic or numeric character.

 ```
+ALPHALOWER = %x61-7A   ; a-z
-subfieldTags = *CHAR
+subfieldTags = 1*(ALPHALOWER / DIGIT)
 ```

 Indicators consits of indicator 1 and indicator 2.
 Both are optional.
 If indicator 1 is not specified is must be replaced by the character "\_".
 If indicator 2 is not specified it might be replaced by the character "\_" or left blank.